Code of Student Rights & Responsibilities

 - Violation of federal, state, or local civil or criminal laws on University premises or while participating in University activities.

-- Breaching a contract made with the University, including those related to College-owned housing.
+- Breaching a contract made with the University, including those related to University-owned housing.

 - Acts of dishonesty, including but not limited to making false statements, fraud, providing false information or identification, forgery, or misuse of University documents, forms, records, and identification cards.
 Provisions for academic dishonesty can be found in Section 4 of the Student Code.